 1. Trash the one-size-fits-all approach

-While it’s fair to say that the mechanics of a successful local SEO campaign are similar no matter the client (growing an incredible review profile, creating local content, link building, building citations) your sales prospect doesn’t want to feel like they’re one of a conveyor belt of clients.
+While it’s fair to say that the mechanics of a successful local SEO campaign are similar no matter the client (creating local content, link building, building citations) your sales prospect doesn’t want to feel like they’re one of a conveyor belt of clients.

 BrightLocal’s Myles Anderson advises saying less and listening more: